qcoumes/dgeq/docs/index.md

 query on any `Model`.
 It implements a [*query string* syntax](query_syntax.md) allowing filtering, join, annotation, aggregation and more.

-Even though this package is primarily intended for the creation of public API, allowing to set new endpoints with only few lines of code, it could also be used to communicate with other services or a front-end framework.
+Even though this package is primarily intended for the creation of public API, allowing setting new endpoints with only few lines of code, it could also be used to communicate with other services or a front-end framework.